 Begin to identify your self-talk in order to identify thought patterns.
 You may need to use a journal to do so.
 You will likely find that anxiety involves a lot of negative predictions such as “What if I don’t make this deadline?” or “I know I will do something stupid during this presentation” or “I can never get this right”.
 Once you have noticed a negative thought, try to treat yourself with the same compassion that you would treat a close friend.
 Respond with positive, realistic and helpful thoughts, such as, “I always make my deadlines, and even if I miss this one it won’t be the end of the world”; and “I have had good success in the past and it’s important that I know I am always growing”.

-- Explore other mindful modalities and see what works for you.
-There are many options available, such as yoga and tai chi.
+...and see what works for you.
+There are many options available, such as Ashtanga yoga, painting and Tai Chi.

 Want to learn more?
-Join our top-rated Diploma in Mindful Practice today!
+Join our top-rated online Mindfulness course today!